letoram/arcan/src/tools/waybridge/README.md

 /dev/dri/renderD128.
 A quick hack around this bug is to simply create the render-node under the name mesa is looking for.

+The other option is to tell arcan to start arcan with the ARCAN\_VIDEO\_ALLOW\_AUTH environment set and start waybridge with ARCAN\_RENDER\_NODE pointing to the card device arcan uses.
+This will push the privilege level of waybridge to be on par with arcan.

 2. Mesa picks the wrong shm format
-This seems to have popped up recently, some mesa build erroneously pick 0x34325258 as the shm format for llvmpipe fallback (ARGB), which seems to be wrong (the two 'must' formats are encoded as 0, 1)
+This seems to have popped up recently, some mesa build erroneously pick 0x34325258 as the shm format for llvmpipe fallback (ARGB), which seems to be wrong (the two 'must' formats are encoded as 0, 1).
+Patches are on the mailing- list.

 Limitations
 ====